Transforming BHP’s shared services into one global, digital partner

 Connect, first and last

-A programme team was formed across BHP and PwC and included skills across digital, people and the GBS business as well as domain expertise.
-The ambition for the programme was always high and at the outset, an outside-in view played an important part in forming the vision.
-The approach envisioned integrating strategy, digital transformation, and operational capabilities including process intelligence, automation, and data analytics into a unified GBS service offering.
+A programme team was formed across BHP and PwC and delivery squads included skills across digital, data, people and process domain knowledge.
+The ambition for the programme was always high and at the outset, a full potential view played an important part in forming the vision.
+The approach envisioned integrating strategy, digital transformation, and operational capabilities including process baselining & intelligence, automation, and data analytics into a unified GBS service offering.

 “Through the new approach, we’re working to remove process waste, reduce variation for reliability, and identify automation opportunities to prioritise the frontline customer experience at an operational level.”